The requirements for WordPress website login, the default username, the default WordPress login URL and how to find it, plus the lost password link.

 Keep your WordPress password safe

 Keep your password safe for next time, by using software, like KeePass.

-Logging in to WordPress is simple if you have the correct details to start with.
-For help gaining access to a site, please do get in touch with a WordPress website designer.
+Logging in to WordPress is simple if you have the correct details to start with, however it can become a nightmare if you lose touch with the website designer.